Skip to content

 Deploying with ArgoCD

-The OpenUnison charts include the argocd.argoproj.io/sync-wave annotation on all manifests to deploy them in the correct sequence, with the orchestra-login-portal-argocd chart combining the three charts for OpenUnison into one for easier deployment from ArgoCD.
+The OpenUnison charts include the argocd.argoproj.io/sync-wave annotation on all manifests to deploy them in the correct sequence.
+To simplify deployment, ArgoCD supports multiple repos in a single Application, allowing for each helm chart to be deployed.
+This allows you to easily add additional charts too, such as the EntraID chart or the cluster management chart for Namespace as a Service.
 Additionally, the default ArgoCD Application configuration tells ArgoCD not to overwrite the validating webhooks that the operator configures with certificates.
-This let's use continue to update OpenUnison directly from ArgoCD instead of using the ouctl command without having to first generate YAML manifests.
+This let's us continue to update OpenUnison directly from ArgoCD instead of using the ouctl command without having to first generate YAML manifests.

-The first step is to generate your orchestra-secrets-source Secret.
-These instructions are the same as the mannual instructions.
+Once you have a git repository that will store your values.yaml, the next step is to generate your orchestra-secrets-source Secret.
+These instructions are the same as the manual instructions.
 OpenUnison separates secret information out of it's configurations.
 No secret data should ever be stored in a Helm chart.
 A Secret object needs to be created to store OpenUnison's secret data (such as passwords, keys, and tokens).
 The operator will pull this Secret in when generating OpenUnison's configuration.

 The below example uses random data.
 Do NOT use this exact Secret, create your own random data for the values that don't contain an &.
 A password generator is a great way to generate this data.